832 BM1 (Benztropine 1 mg)

 Pill imprint 832 BM1 has been identified as Benztropine mesylate 1 mg.

-Benztropine is used in the treatment of parkinson's disease; extrapyramidal reaction and belongs to the drug class anticholinergic antiparkinson agents.
+Benztropine is used in the treatment of extrapyramidal reaction; parkinson's disease; hyperhidrosis and belongs to the drug class anticholinergic antiparkinson agents.
 FDA has not classified the drug for risk during pregnancy.
-Benztropine 1 mg is not subject to the Controlled Substances Act.
+Benztropine 1 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 1 mg